 It’s very difficult to find Hamlin orange trees in stock, so if you find them, grab them as quickly as you can.
 In some areas, you may get lucky and find them at local nurseries.

-Another thing to keep in mind is that certain states don’t allow the Hamlin orange tree to be shipped into the state.
-For instance, we found a Hamlin orange tree on Amazon, but the tree can’t be shipped to California, Texas, Louisiana, or Arizona.
+Another thing to keep in mind is that certain states may not allow the Hamlin orange tree to be shipped into your state.

 Where To Buy the Fruit

 To buy Hamlin oranges, check your favorite produce markets between October and March, depending on where you live.

 The Hamlin orange tree is the perfect tree to grow if you want to have your own juicing oranges handy.
 Whether you grow your tree outside or indoors, you can enjoy the tasty wonder of Hamlin oranges as early as October.